mesoSPIM/mesoSPIMmat/README.md

 >> W.slicePlane=300;
 ```

-Similarly, you can alter amplitude, phase, or wavelength of the modeled wobble by editing these fields:
+You can alter amplitude, phase, or wavelength with the sliders or by modifying the following fields:
 ```
 W.amplitude  % Currently in pixels (see below)
 W.phase      % With respect to z=0